New national identity card initiated by the Department of Home Affairs

 Following a pilot in 2012, the new South African smart ID card was launched on 18 July 2013, with a phased rollout over five to seven years.

-Over the next years, more offices will be equipped to perform live-data capture as rollout ramps up nationally.
+More offices will be equipped to perform live data capture as rollout ramps nationally over the next years.

-Thales was chosen to provide the new national ID cards, based on its secure embedded software technology, computerized card expertise and ability to deliver durable polycarbonate eID documents within an ambitious schedule, as well as a long-established presence in Johannesburg.
+Thales was chosen to provide the new national ID cards based on its secure embedded software technology, computerized card expertise, and ability to deliver durable polycarbonate eID documents within an ambitious schedule and a long-established presence in Johannesburg.

-GPW uses Thales' secure embedded software to protect the holder's image and biometric data within the secure identity card, delivering outstanding levels of integrity and privacy.
+GPW uses Thales' secure embedded software to protect the holder's image and biometric data within the secure identity card, delivering outstanding integrity and privacy levels.

 South African ID card designed for fraud protection

-The high-end national identity card, equipped with contactless capability, is today bringing added levels of convenience and security for citizens.
+Today, the high-end national identity card, equipped with contactless capability, brings added convenience and security for citizens.

 The highly durable polycarbonate eID card is specifically designed for ID fraud protection.

-The "Match on Card" feature allows fingerprints to be checked locally using the microprocessor of the eID card.
-It ensures the citizen's information never leaves the ID card and does not require any connection to a central database.
+The "Match on Card" feature allows fingerprints to be checked locally using the eID card's microprocessor.
+It ensures the citizen's information never leaves the ID card and does not require any central database connection.

-South Africans can apply for their smart ID cards at local banks following the launch of the eChannel program by President Jacob Zuma in April 2016.
-Absa, First National Bank, Nedbank and Standard Bank are the first partners.
+South Africans can apply for their smart ID cards at local banks following the eChannel program's launch by President Jacob Zuma in April 2016.
+The first partners are Absa, First National Bank, Nedbank, and Standard Bank.

-The South African smart ID online application process initially limited to people aged between 30 and 35 years old is now being extended by the Department of Home Affairs (DHA).
+The South African smart ID online application process, initially limited to people aged between 30 and 35, is now being extended by the Department of Home Affairs (DHA).